sralter/term_deposit_marketing/README.md

-# Term Deposit Marketing - An Apziva Project
+# Term Deposit Marketing - An Apziva Project (#2)
+By Samuel Alter
+Apziva: M7cbu1eTUmGoNboz

+## Summary
-Predicting which customers will most likely purchase a type of financial product.
+Designing a model that predicts which customers will most likely purchase a financial product.

+## Overview